 Important Notice

-With effect from 03 February 2025, all new applications for ethics review by the CDE Ethics Review Committee (CDE ERC) must be submitted through the DERC Review and Approval Management Application (DREAM App).
+1) All new applications for ethics review by the CDE Ethics Review Committee (CDE ERC) must be submitted through the DERC Review and Approval Management Application (DREAM App).

 CDE Ethics Review Committee